Dima-Vas/VGA-UART-FPGA/README.md

 # VGA-UART-FPGA

-This is a repository for my 2025 Bachelor thesis for Ukrainian Catholic University, on topic *"Real-time VGA to UART converter using FPGA"*
+This is a repository for my 2025 Bachelor thesis for Ukrainian Catholic University, on the topic *"Real-time VGA to UART converter using FPGA"*

-Implements a real-time video frame transmitter using UART with a custom designed compression algorithm; originally, for low-end Xilinx FPGAs.
+Implements a real-time video frame transmitter using UART with a custom-designed compression algorithm; originally, for low-end Xilinx FPGAs.

 The hardware components initially used for implementation: